sarikahkumar/PyBer_Analysis/README.md

 ---
 ## **Results**

-The differences in ride-sharing data among the different city types was done and the results are provided below.
+The differences in ride-sharing data among the different city types was done and a ride sharing summary dataframe was created to give better insight into the analysis.
+The results are provided below.

 ![Ride data](https://user-images.githubusercontent.com/89427676/135766414-a50384bb-bf05-48fc-a9ed-d72fdccb34a3.PNG)